MontgomeryLab/tinyRNA/doc/Parameters.md

 |----------------|----------------------|
 |                | `--is-pipeline`      |

-This commandline argument tells Counter that it is running as a workflow step rather than a standalone/manual run.
-Under these conditions Counter will look for all input files in the current working directory regardless of the paths defined in the Samples Sheet and Features Sheet.
+This commandline argument tells tiny-count that it is running as a workflow step rather than a standalone/manual run.
+Under these conditions tiny-count will look for all input files in the current working directory regardless of the paths defined in the Samples Sheet and Features Sheet.

 ### Report Diags
  | Run Config Key | Commandline Argument |